Sales prospecting workflow for Tallyfy

 task

-Start by reviewing your lead list and identifying high-value target accounts.
-Prioritize prospects based on ideal customer profile (ICP) fit, company size, industry, and potential deal value.
-Verify contact information is accurate and up-to-date.
-Segment your list into priority tiers for focused outreach.
-Confirm you have the right decision-makers and stakeholders identified for each account.
+Start by reviewing your lead list and picking out the high-value target accounts.
+Prioritize prospects based on how well they match your ideal customer profile (ICP), along with company size, industry, and potential deal value.
+Make sure contact information is accurate and up-to-date - you don't want to waste time chasing stale data.
+Segment your list into priority tiers so your outreach stays focused.
+Confirm you've got the right decision-makers and stakeholders identified for each account before you start reaching out.

 2